eilyina/mesto-react/README.md

 ## Available Scripts

-In the project directory, you can run:sss
+In the project directory, you can run:

 ### `npm start`